 Q: I brought a necklace from the store and I want to know how to determine if it is real or not. - Lisa

 A: Hi, Lisa.
 Gold-filled pieces should be marked, but if it’s not you should take it to a professional jeweler to have it tested.

-Q: I bought a 14k gold filled mairner chain and in between the chain links i can see the base metal.
+Q: I bought a 14k gold filled mariner chain and in between the chain links I can see the base metal.
 Is the chain just gold plated?
 It is stamped14kB, gold bonded.
 Idk if it was gold filled but they had to file it in those areas to make the chain.
 Or if it was just dunked in gold plating? - Tim

 A: Hi Tim.
 I would suggest contacting the vendor you purchased the chain from.
 They would be able to tell you the process used on that specific one.